vieroinc/imageproxy/README.md

    environmental variables be set.
 (Additional methods of loading credentials are documented in the [aws-sdk-go session package](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/)).
+   Additional configuration options may be specified as URL query string parameters (mostly useful when working with s3-compatible services):
+   - "endpoint" - specify an alternate API endpoint
+   - "disableSSL" - set to "1" to disable SSL when calling the API
+   - "s3ForcePathStyle" - set to "1" to force the request to use path-style addressing
  - gcs URL (e.g. `gcs://bucket-name/optional-path-prefix`) - will cache images
    on Google Cloud Storage.
 Authentication is documented in Google's [Application Default Credentials